Maureen K. O'Connor

-Executive Vice President and Chief Strategy Officer
+Executive Vice President and Chief Strategy and Innovation Officer

-She was named by Diversity Journal as one of the nation's "100 Women to Watch in 2009" and was recognized in 2008 as one of ten "Women Extraordinaire" in the Triangle by Business Leader Media.
+She was named by Diversity Journal as one of the nation's "100 Women to Watch in 2009" and was recognized in 2008 as one of 10 "Women Extraordinaire" in the Triangle by Business Leader Media.

 Maureen received a Juris Doctor, cum laude, from Suffolk University Law School and a bachelor's degree in English literature from College of the Holy Cross.
 She is married and has three adult children.